JennyVivian99/Tree_C_and_community_recovery_with_Acacia_mangium/README.md

-# Code for analysis of tree community, above-ground biomass of standing trees and bulk soil organic carbon**
+# Code for analysis of tree community, above-ground biomass of standing trees and bulk topsoil organic carbon

 ## Required packages to run the analyses:
 ```